bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 Example ...

-* Provide (temporary) access to write to an S3 bucket using Facebook Login.
+* Provide (temporary) access to writing to an S3 bucket using Facebook Login.

 ### Cognito Sync